Activities Human Factors, Ergonomics and Safe Machines

 Basic information as well as design requirements and recommendations will be given for work systems under digital transformation with specific emphasis on

-The diagram below guides across issues addressed under work systems under digital transformation.
+The diagram below guides across issues addressed under work system in digital transformation.